University of South Carolina String Project a model for others - South Carolina Radio Network

-A program at the University of South Carolina has kept orchestras in South Carolina schools, bucking a national trend that has caused many orchestral programs to wane or shutter.
+A University of South Carolina has helped keep orchestras in South Carolina schools, bucking a national trend which has caused many orchestral programs to wane or shutter.

 The USC String Project provides instruction in violin, viola, cello and bass through group classes and orchestras.
-The nationally recognized program offers beginning classes for children in 3rd through 5th grade and beginning classes for adults.
+It offers beginning classes for children in 3rd-5th grades and beginning classes for adults.

 Continuing students can receive private lessons and play in String Project orchestras through high school.